Treating Indigestion with Functional Medicine

-Indigestion treatment & Functional Medicine
+Indigestion and Functional Medicine

 Indigestion is the term used to describe discomfort in the upper digestive system after eating.

 Common symptoms include:

 - Heartburn – a painful burning feeling behind the breastbone

 - Reflux – a burning sensation or bitter taste caused by food being regurgitated into the oesophagus (food pipe)

 - Feeling nauseous

 When we swallow food it travels down a pipe called to the oesophagus to the stomach.
 At the end of the pipe, there’s a sphincter – a ring of muscle – that opens and closes to allow food into the stomach.
 Its job is to protect the oesophagus from the acidic contents of the stomach.

 Heartburn and reflux occur when this sphincter doesn’t work properly and stomach acid comes into contact with the sensitive lining of the oesophagus.
 The stomach acid damages the lining, leading to irritation, inflammation and pain.

 However, not everyone with indigestion has inflammation in their digestive system.
 In some people, the symptoms are thought to be caused by an increased sensitivity of the digestive system to the acidity and stretching caused by eating.